What will be on the November 8 ballot?

-- $272.6 million for school projects
+- $340.5 million for school projects

-- $87.1 million for park projects
+- $37 million for recreation and parks projects

-- $14 million for road projects
+- $50 million for flood prevention and stormwater drainage projects

 What projects are planned?

-A total of 26 projects have been identified after months of discussion by county officials, including the Board of Supervisors and School Board.
+Various projects have been identified after months of discussion by county officials, including the Board of Supervisors and School Board.

 Why does Henrico need the approval of voters to pursue these projects?

-What does it mean to “issue general obligation bonds”?
+What does it mean to issue general obligation bonds?

 Just as a person might get a bank loan to buy a car or home, local governments go to the bond market to borrow money to build or renovate schools or to make other public facility improvements.
 The county issues, or sells, bonds to investors to get the funds needed.
 At the same time, it pledges to make repayments plus interest over a set number of years.
 General obligation bonds are common municipal bonds that are backed by general tax revenues.